Preparing for your visit

 Food and drink

-If you're a carer for a patient you can find out how we can support you and access to useful leaflets and documents on our information for carers page.
+If you're a carer for a patient, you can find out how we can support you and access to useful leaflets and documents on our information for carers page.

 No smoking at our hospitals

 For advice on how to stop smoking, speak to your GP or contact the Gloucestershire Healthy Lifestyles service on 0800 122 3788.

-If English is not your first language
+If English is not your first language (translation and interpreting)

-Please speak to the staff in the ward or department you are visiting when you arrive.
+Interpreters: Please speak to the staff in the ward or department you are visiting when you arrive.
 They can arrange for an interpreter to help you.
 Alternatively please contact us for further advice.

 If you have a visual or hearing impairment